 Licensees that must operate an approved ID scanner

-If your licensed venue is known as a ‘regulated premises’, you must operate an approved ID scanner linked to an approved ID scanning system.
-For more information, read about approved operators and equipment.
+If your licensed venue is known as a ‘regulated premises’, you must operate an approved ID scanner linked to an approved ID scanning system - read about approved operators and equipment.

 If your licensed premises meets all of the following criteria, it is deemed a regulated premises for the purposes of networked ID scanning: